You are currently viewing Nabji Lhakhang, a Place where Guru Rinpoche erected a Stone Pillar of Oath

 Guru Rinpoche distracted demons and evil spirits by performing a sacred naked dance (Tercham), displaying many forms, such as half-human and half-animal.
 The Khandro completed the temple while demons and spirits were distracted by Guru Rinpoche.
 The tradition of performing Terchham is said to have originated from this event at Nabji Lhakhang.

 Nabji Lhakhang is a one-storied traditional Bhutanese temple with a wall around it.
 The old wall of Nabji temple, constructed by Khandro Tashi Khewdren, measures approximately 8m sq. and 4m high; the rest was built through Guru’s miracles.
 That is why the wall is so unique.
-The temple was named Nabji Lhakhang and was consecrated by Terton Dorje Lingpa in the 13th century.
+The temple was consecrated by Terton Dorje Lingpa in the 13th century.

 Later in the 19th century, the patron Tashi Wangdi from Bumthang extended the temple to its present structure.
 The main relics of Nabji Lhakhang are the Pillar of Oath considered a mind relic (Thukten), the Dakini scripts as the speech relic, and the piled stones outside the temple as the body relic.